jparker/oxr/README.md

 }
 ```

-Get historical exchange rates for specific dates with `OXR#historical`.
+Get historical exchange rates for specific dates with `OXR.historical`.
 This
 method requires you to provide the date you wish to lookup.
 The date argument
 should respond to `#strftime`.